 Places of Longing in Early Photography

-Gondoliers on the Grand Canal, the Leaning Tower of Pisa, and the antiquities of Rome: Numerous photographs by Giorgio Sommer (1834–1914), the company of the Alinari brothers (founded in 1854), Carlo Naya (1816–1882), and Robert Macpherson (1814–1872), among others, shaped the image of Italy as a place of longing.
-In an exhibition comprising 90 works, the Städel Museum will present a selection of early photographs of Italy from the years 1850 to 1880 from its collection.
+Gondoliers on the Grand Canal, the Leaning Tower of Pisa, and the antiquities of Rome: Numerous photographs by Giorgio Sommer, the Alinari brothers, Carlo Naya, and Robert Macpherson, among others, shaped the image of Italy as a place of longing.
+The Städel Museum is presenting a selection of early photographs of Italy.
+The exhibition unites altogether ninety major photos of the years 1850 to 1880 from the museum’s own collection.

-For generations, people have been dreaming of the Mediterranean south.
-A lively tourist trade developed in the nineteenth century when railroads made the country more accessible..
-For travellers, photographs of the main places of attraction became popular souvenirs even before the invention of the picture postcard and were distributed internationally by mail order.
-With photographic reproductions of artworks, the medium also opened up new possibilities for the discipline of art history, which was firmly establishing itself in those years.
-In the 1850s, Johann David Passavant, then director of the Städelsches Kunstinstitut, acquired photographs for the museum’s collection.
+People have been dreaming their way to Italy for generations: the Mediterranean climate, multifaceted natural environment, and wealth of culture and art treasures have long since made the country a favourite travel destination.
+When the development of the railway system led to a boom in tourism in the second half of the nineteenth century, photography studios opened in the vicinity of the most popular sights.
+Even before the invention of the picture postcard, the photographic views on sale there were a prized souvenir for travellers, and also sold internationally by mail order.
+Johann David Passavant, then director of the Städel, began purchasing photos for the museum’s collection as far back as the 1850s.
 From these prints, both the art-interested public and students of the affiliated art academy were able to get an idea of southern Europe and its artistic and natural treasures.
 This brought distant countries closer while, simultaneously, the motifs in circulation determined what was considered worth seeing.
 To this day, the sceneries captured in photographs at that time continue to have an impact.

 Curator: Dr Kristina Lemke (Head of Photography, Städel Museum)